liuqiang1357/monorepo-starter/README.md

 git commit -m "type(scope): subject" -m "description"
 ```

+## CI/CD

+Workflows live in `.github/workflows` and are shared across the monorepo.
+App-specific behavior and deployment details live in each app README (for example `apps/web/README.md`).

+### Turborepo Remote Cache

+CI uses Turborepo to orchestrate tasks (format, lint, tests, build).
+Remote caching is optional and configured in GitHub Actions:

+- `TURBO_TEAM` (GitHub Actions variable)
+- `TURBO_TOKEN` (GitHub Actions secret)

+If these are not set, Turbo uses the local cache only.

+### GitHub Actions Workflows

+- `check-pr.yaml`: Runs project checks on `pull_request`.
+Optional E2E runs when a PR has the `e2e` label.
+- `deploy.yaml`: Runs deploy pipeline on `push`, `pull_request`, and manual dispatch.
+Preview vs production behavior depends on the app.

 ## Publishing Packages

 Make sure your npm auth is configured (for example via npm login or NPM_TOKEN).